 Now, it’s time for your Trick:

 You can make your own spicy vinegar with nasturtium flowers.
-All you need is a mason jar, a couple of cups of nasturtium flowers, some GMO-free white vinegar, a pinch of salt and a tiny bit of cayenne pepper.
-Put your flowers in the jar and cover with the vinegar and the spices.
+All you need is a mason jar, a couple of cups of nasturtium flowers, some GMO-free white vinegar, a pinch of salt, and a tiny bit of cayenne pepper.
+Put your flowers in the jar and cover them with vinegar and spices.
 Let it steep for a week to ten days, and then strain and rebottle.
 This makes a great peppery dressing for your springtime salads.

 And your Recipe:

 Shrimp and Nasturtium Flower Salad with Avocado Dressing

 - 3 cups arugula